adrialopezescoriza/tdmpc2/README.md

 ### Evaluation

-See below examples on how to evaluate downloaded or pre-trained checkpoints.
+See below examples on how to evaluate pre-trained checkpoints.
 See `eval.yaml` for a complete list of arguments.

 ```
 $ python evaluate.py task=ms-stack-cube-semi checkpoint=/path/to/stack-cube.pt save_video=true save_trajectories=true